royce79-creator/data-structures-and-algorithms/python/README.md

 [Code Challenge 17 White board](img/02_03_22.code.challenge17.png)

 # Breadth-first Traversal
-We ended up making a function that would take in a tree and produce a list that would show the numbers in order fromthe breadth-first traversal.
+We ended up making a function that would take in a tree and produce a list that would show the numbers in order fromthe breadth-first traversa